A beauty consultant and former hairdresser by profession, Jayne has been advising on cosmetics and skin and hair care for over 20 years.

 If your hair hasn't reached the light-yellow stage, in spite of leaving the bleach a full 60 minutes, rinse and apply an ash toner.
 This will counteract the yellow and orange tones, and give you a color presentable enough to face the world until you can bleach a second time.
 Your toner should be at least as dark as your current color, since it has no lightening effect.
 Therefore, think in terms of medium ash blonde.

 After a month, you can bleach again and tone to the shade you actually desire.
 But first, your hair needs to recuperate.
 If you don't wait, especially if you’ve used 30 or 40 volume developer, your hair will become porous and break.

 If you do decide to bleach a second time without waiting, use a 20 volume developer.
 Avoiding the roots, apply only to the darkest lengths.
 Check every five minutes and rinse when the color appears relatively even.

 Repeat steps one to six above, but leave out step three.
 If you bleach your whole head every time your roots need touching up, your hair will eventually disintegrate!

 Depending on hair color and texture, use only 20 or 30 volume developer.

 Your roots shouldn’t take as long to lighten as your whole head—developing time is usually about fifteen minutes shorter.
 Nevertheless, check the color every ten minutes as you did the first time you bleached.

 When you do your roots for the first time, comb the bleach through your hair to the ends ten minutes before you rinse.
 This should get rid of unwanted warmth.

 Apply toner in the same way—first to your roots, then comb through to the ends ten minutes before rinsing.

 You should bleach your roots every four to six weeks.
-Doing it more frequently will damage your hair, and if you wait too long, your new growth will be more than just roots, and as difficult to lighten as your whole head was the first time you bleached.
+Doing so more often will damage your hair, while waiting too long will leave you with more than just roots and be as difficult to lighten as your whole head was the first time you bleached.

 © 2014 Jayne Lancer